 The courtyard with its ancient well is particularly famous and probably one of the finest photography spots in Cairo.
-Hard to believe construction of the building began in 1356.
+Hard to believe the construction of the building began in 1356.
 It’s one of the largest mosques in the world and was designed to include schools for all four of the Sunni schools of thought.

-Note: As there are no inscriptions or anything on site, a guide will be quite helpful.
+Note: As there are no inscriptions or anything on-site, a guide will be quite helpful.

 Memphis was the capital of Egypt during the Old Kingdom.
 It’s another of these UNESCO World Heritage Sites in Cairo, though not a lot remains to be seen today.
 The city has been abandoned in late antiquity, the palaces looted and demolished.

-The main reason you should visit is the colossal statue of Ramses II in the open air museum.
+The main reason you should visit is the colossal statue of Ramses II in the open-air museum.
 As there is a beautiful pavilion built around it, it’s the closest and most intimate look you will get at the ancient pharaoh and that perfect Egyptian masonry you’ll ever get.